-Rules 5.2(b), 13ter.1(d); Section 513; AI Annex C
+Rules 5.2(b), 13ter.1(f); Section 513; AI Annex C

 Where the sequence listing part of the description contains free text as defined in the standard provided for in Annex C of the Administrative Instructions, but that free text does not also appear in the main part of the description in the language thereof, the International Searching Authority invites the applicant (with Form PCT/ISA/233) to correct the application by adding the free text to the main part of the description.
-If the applicant complies with the invitation, the International Searching Authority marks the replacement sheet with the words “SUBSTITUTE SHEET (RULE 13ter.1(d))” or their equivalent in the language of publication of the international application and the date of receipt, and transmits the substitute sheets containing that free text to the receiving Office and the International Bureau for inclusion of the sheets concerned in the home copy and the record copy, respectively; it keeps a copy of those sheets for inclusion in the search copy.
+If the applicant complies with the invitation, the International Searching Authority marks the replacement sheet with the words “SUBSTITUTE SHEET (RULE 13ter.1(f))” or their equivalent in the language of publication of the international application and the date of receipt, and transmits the substitute sheets containing that free text to the receiving Office and the International Bureau for inclusion of the sheets concerned in the home copy and the record copy, respectively; it keeps a copy of those sheets for inclusion in the search copy.
 If the applicant does not comply with the invitation, the International Searching Authority nevertheless continues to perform the international search.

 Rules 12.3, 23.1(b)

-Where the language in which the international application is filed is not accepted by the International Searching Authority that is to carry out the international search, the applicant should have supplied to the receiving Office a translation of the international application into a suitable language, however no such translation is required of the request Form or any sequence listing included as part of the description.
+Where the language in which the international application is filed is not accepted by the International Searching Authority that is to carry out the international search, the applicant should have supplied to the receiving Office a translation of the international application into a suitable language, however no such translation is required of the request form or any sequence listing included as part of the description.
 The receiving Office sends this translation as part of the search copy and the international search will be carried out on the basis of this translation.

 Rules 4.12, 12bis

 The applicant may request the International Searching Authority to take into account the results of an earlier search carried out by that Office or by another Office.
 In this case, either a copy of the earlier search report (or other document listing cited prior art) will be sent by the receiving Office with the search copy, or else the International Searching Authority will be requested to retrieve a copy for itself where either it prepared the earlier search report itself, or else has access to it in a form and manner acceptable to it, for example from a digital library.

 The Authority may additionally invite the applicant (optionally using Form PCT/ISA/238) to furnish the following items within a time limit reasonable under the circumstances, where they have not been transmitted by the receiving Office and are not already available to it from its own records or from a digital library which it is prepared to use for the purpose (and, if necessary, where the applicant has informed the Authority that the document is so available):

 a copy of the earlier application concerned;

 where the earlier application is in a language which is not accepted by the International Searching Authority, a translation of the earlier application into a language which is accepted by that Authority;